NHSDigital/software-engineering-quality-framework/continuous-improvement.md

 >
 > During a retrospective, the team identify that the product owner frequently finds problems with features once they have been implemented, causing costly rework late in the delivery cycle.
 >
-> They consider various options, including adding more detailed requirements to stories during sprint planning, introducing a just in time "analysis and elaboration" stage to their agile process, and showing the working software to the product owner during development for earlier feedback.
+> They consider various options, including adding more detailed requirements to stories during Sprint planning, introducing a just in time "analysis and elaboration" stage to their agile process, and showing the working software to the product owner during development for earlier feedback.
 >
 > They can see potential value in all three, but decide to choose one to start with, remembering that continuous improvement is an iterative process.
-Because the product owner is often busy and is sometimes not available at short notice, they decide to try adding more detailed requirements to stories during sprint planning.
+Because the product owner is often busy and is sometimes not available at short notice, they decide to try adding more detailed requirements to stories during Sprint planning.
 >
 > Teams who find it is easier to get input from the product owner at short notice may prefer to add the "analysis and elaboration" stage instead to get the benefit of doing this analysis just in time.
 It is important to choose the right action for the specific scenario the team is facing.